MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 The park is a good place for Lesser Kestrel, Daurian Partridge, White-cheeked Starling, Père David’s Snowfinch (which nests in the abandoned holes of pikas and gerbils) and Meadow Bunting.
 It also serves as a backup area for White-crowned Penduline Tit, a bird that can be a bit elusive.

-As we approach the city the wilderness gives way to the modern (and often, as in this case, ugly) world and we will think ourselves fortunate to have travelled through such a remote and beautiful part of our planet.
+As we approach the city, the wilderness gives way to the modern world, and we will think ourselves fortunate to have travelled through such a remote and beautiful part of our planet.

 Mongolia: Day 18 Our Mongolia birding tour ends this morning at Ulaanbaatar.
 Airport transfers will be provided.